ikorotkaya/blog/src/pages/posts/create-astro-project.md

 tags: ['astro', 'blog']
 ---

-This guide will walk you through creating a simple Astro project with a home page.
+This guide will walk you through creating a simple Astro project with a home page and a navigation bar.

 ## Step 1: Create Astro Project